tsuru/tsuru-usage/README.md

 1. Create a go application on tsuru
 2. Deploy this entire repo to tsuru
-3. Set the $TSURU_TOKEN environment on the app passing a token that has at least the following permissions (with global context):
+3. Set the TSURU_TOKEN environment on the app passing a token that has at least the following permissions (with global context):
     - app.read
     - node.read
-4. Set $API_HOST environment variable to tsuru-usage API host address (ex: `http://localhost:8888`)
+4. Set API_HOST environment variable to tsuru-usage API host address (ex: `http://localhost:8888`)
+5. To add basic HTTP authentication to the admin section, set `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables